About the Author

-John Measey is Associate Professor of Biological Sciences at Stellenbosch University.
+John Measey is Professor at the Institute of Biodiversity, Yunnan University, and Professor Extraordinary at Stellenbosch University.
 He has authored or co-authored more than 200 peer reviewed scientific papers and book chapters, and five books.
 He has been the Editor-in-Chief of an ISI journal for 9 years, and currently serves as Associate Editor for 4 other journals.
 He has graduated more than 20 postgraduate students, and his blog on writing and publishing in biological sciences is read by thousands globally.
-British born and educated, he lives and works in the beautiful Western Cape, South Africa.
+British born and educated, he lives and works in the Spring City, Kunming in Yunnan Province, China and in Cape Town, South Africa.

 This book is written in bookdown (Xie, 2016) specifically to make it a ‘live project’ that will be open to anyone who wants to contribute, improve, or use as the basis for your own book.
 The easiest way for readers to contribute content directly is through a GitHub pull requests.
 At the repository for this book, you will find Rmd files for each chapter, and as a GitHub user, you can simply edit the Rmd file and submit the changes.
 If I am happy with the changes proposed, I will merge your content with that of the book and add your name to the Acknowledgements.